ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

   HR_\text{unexposed:baseline} = \frac{h_\text{unexposed}}{h_\text{baseline}}

 The calculation described above, performed using the treatment duration and overall survival hazard rates for the first time period at the first line of treamtent referenced in the multiple myeloma cause model document for :math:`h_\text{baseline}`, the values in the *Risk Exposure Distributions for Risk Effects Calculation* table for :math:`p_\text{exposed}`, and the values in the *Risk Effects Table* for the :math:`HR_\text{exposed:unexposed}` values.

+The values in the table below should be used for simulation implementation.
+Notably, different values for race/cytogenetic risk effects should be used dependening on the simulation run (2a or 2b, as described in the `4.1 Simulation scenarios`_ section).
+The same values for the age, sex, and renal function risk effects should be used for all simulation runs.

-.. list-table:: Risk Effects for Simulation Use
+.. list-table:: Final risk effects for simulation use (all simulation runs)
   :header-rows: 1

   * - Risk